kirenz/ds-python/_build/html/_sources/docs/model.md

 # Model

-Once our features have been encoded in a format ready for modeling algorithms, they can be used in the training of the model.
-The process of analysis, feature engineering, feature selection and modeling often requires multiple iterations.
+Once our features have been preprocessed in a format ready for modeling algorithms (see [](data.md)), they can be used in the training of the model.
+Note that the type of preprocessing is dependent on the type of model being fit. {cite:t}`Kuhn2021` provide recommendations for baseline levels of preprocessing that are needed for various model functions (see [this table](https://www.tmwr.org/pre-proc-table.html)).

+The process of analysis, data preprocessing, feature engineering, feature selection and modeling often requires multiple iterations.
 The general phases are {cite:p}`Kuhn2021`:

 ![](https://www.tmwr.org/premade/modeling-process.svg)